Andrea Bertozzi: Personal life

 She is the older sister of the chemist and Nobel laureate (2022) Carolyn Bertozzi.
 Her father, William Bertozzi, was a professor of physics at the Massachusetts Institute of Technology.

 Recognition

 In 1995, Bertozzi received a research fellowship from the Sloan Foundation.
 In 1996, she received the Presidential Early Career Award for Scientists and Engineers from the U.S. Office of Naval Research.
 She was also awarded the 2009 Association for Women in Mathematics-Society for Industrial and Applied Mathematics Sonia Kovalevsky Lecture, and was elected a Society for Industrial and Applied Mathematics Fellow in 2010.

 In 2010, she was elected to the American Academy of Arts and Sciences.

 In 2012, she became a fellow of the American Mathematical Society.

 In 2013, she was named the Betsy Wood Knapp Chair for Innovation and Creativity at UCLA.

-In 2014, she won a SIAM Outstanding Paper Prize (joint with Arjuna Flenner).

 In 2016, she became a Fellow of the American Physical Society.

-In 2015 and 2016, she was named a Thomson-Reuters/Clarivate Analytics 'highly cited' researcher.

 In 2017, she became a Simons Investigator.

 In 2018, she was elected to the US National Academy of Sciences.

 In 2019, she was awarded SIAM's Kleinman Prize.